tbensky/3dprinted-mask/README.md

 Optional: When done, you can add a line of [silicon sealant](https://www.homedepot.com/p/DAP-Silicone-Max-2-8-oz-Clear-100-Premium-Kitchen-and-Bath-Silicone-Sealant-08794/301531803) in the small gap between the weatherseal and plastic.

-#### Tests

-* As noted in [this video](https://youtu.be/CVjGCPfRwUo), a standard test is to push the mask against your face, sealing the filter hole with your hand, then exhaling strongly, and noting any outward leaks under the seal.

-* Once sealed, you can try sniffing common scents and see how the mask performs.
-Examples: extingish a candle, a perfume mist, cooking smells, etc. We could still smell most things (less so though) both with this mask and a professional surgical mask.

 ### Part V: Attachments
 Next, decide how you want to attach the mask to your face.
 You can tie elastic to the holes, like this: